ossecsoft/nmapalyzer/README.md

-# nmapalyzer
+# Nmapalyzer

-Tool to identify the data packages sent by NMAP Reverse engineering of nmap TCP sent packages to a machine
+Tool to identify the data packages sent by NMAP probes</br>
+Reverse engineering of nmap TCP sent packages to a target machine